kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 Creating a Kopia Repository
 ---------------------------

-The Kopia repository needs to be created before starting repository server.
+The Kopia repository must be created before starting the repository server.

 You can create it as shown below: